 In many states, contractor license bonds are the gateway to a career in the construction trades.
-Learn more about this type of bond below, or contact our experienced surety agents for assistance with any questions you may have.
+Learn more about this type of bond below.

 What Are They?

 A contractor license bond is a form of license and permit bond.
 Many states rely on license bonds to maintain a high standard of performance for professionals of all sorts.
 This can include everyone from construction contractors, funeral directors and barbers, and many other occupations.
 They’re called license bonds because you have to purchase one in order to get licensed and/or remain licensed to do business in a given state or municipality.

 Learn more about where contractor license bonds are required, who needs them, and why they are necessary: